mattermost/mattermost-developer-documentation/site/content/integrate/plugins/developer-workflow.md

 1. The plugin health check job needs to be disabled.
 This can be done by setting the server config setting `PluginSettings.EnableHealthCheck` to `false`.
 Note that if your plugin crashes, you'll need to restart it, using `make reset` for example.
 This command will also kill any currently running `delve` process.
 If you want to continue debugging with `delve`, you'll need to run `make attach-headless` again after restarting the plugin.

 2. The `go-plugin`'s RPC client needs to be configured with a larger timeout duration.
-You can change the code at [mattermost-server/vendor/github.com/hashicorp/rpc_client.go](https://github.com/mattermost/mattermost-server/blob/bf03f391e635b0b9b129768cec5ea13c571744fa/vendor/github.com/hashicorp/go-plugin/rpc_client.go#L63) to increase the duration.
+You can change the code at {{< newtabref href="https://github.com/mattermost/mattermost-server/blob/bf03f391e635b0b9b129768cec5ea13c571744fa/vendor/github.com/hashicorp/go-plugin/rpc_client.go#L63" title="mattermost-server/vendor/github.com/hashicorp/rpc_client.go" >}} to increase the duration.
 Here's the change you can make to extend the timeout to 5 minutes:

     ```go
     sessionConfig := yamux.DefaultConfig()